Kisses From a Human Perspective

 Most likely than not, we may want to kiss dogs because we find them adorable and difficult to resist.
-Blessed with neonatal traits such as big eyes, dogs are known to pull at any dog lover's heartstrings.
+Blessed with neonatal traits such as big eyes and puppy-like faces, dogs are known to pull at any dog lover's heartstrings.
 The word neonatal, indeed, comes from the Greek word "neos" meaning baby, infant-like.

 And dogs sure are like our babies!
 Research has revealed that the attachment relationship between a dog owner and his dog is functionally similar to that seen between a parent and child.

 Often times, us dog owners may also wish to hug, kiss and snuggle with our dogs because we expect them to fulfill our emotional needs.
 Perhaps we feel lonely or we are sad and interacting with our dogs helps us feel better.